TranHuyen1191/CQM/README.md

 # CQM: Cumulative quality model for HTTP Adaptive Streaming
-* This source code is an implementation in the MATLAB language of our cumulative quality model (CQM).
+* This source code is an implementation in MATLAB of our cumulative quality model (CQM).
+* Note that window quality can be obtained by different existing models for overall quality
-* Note that this source code includes ITU-P1203 model which is used as a window quality model (https://github.com/itu-p1203/itu-p1203/)
+* If you use the ITU-P1203 model as the window quality model, please see the requirements in https://github.com/itu-p1203/itu-p1203/

 ## How to use
 ### F_CQM.m      : Function to calculate predicted cumulative quality values from CQM model